 Book an Immersive Virtual Teambuilding Session To Honor Female Innovators Throughout History – One of Our Favorite Women’s History Month Ideas for Work!

-Act now – this session is available for a limited time only during Women’s History Month!
+Available for a limited time only during Women’s History Month in March!

 Get your team interested in Women’s History Month with “She Innovates,” an interactive virtual team building event, created just for teams like yours to learn about and celebrate Women’s History Month!
 Watch a minute-long promotional trailer in the video above.

 During this engaging virtual session, your team will hear the untold stories of female inventors, artists, and leaders from the 1800s to the present day.
 A highlight of this experience are the live character guides based in the 1800s and 1900s, as your team plays “Historic Shark Tank.”
 (We promise, this session won’t be cheesy or eye-roll inducing!)
 Best of all, you will get to see important sites related to Women’s History Month from a live-streaming guide in Chicago.

 Your team will be amazed by the similarities and differences faced by female inventors over the past three centuries.
 Moreover, you’ll learn about the ingenuity and perseverance of female inventors.
 For example, hear about the inventor of Kevlar, the paper bag folding machine, and much more.